SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/connector-device.md

 Starting from version 10.15.0, the new device registration for LWM2M is introduced.
-LWM2M devices created earlier than version 10.15.0 and new LWM2M devices created via bulk registration must be migrated to the new structure using `migrateLwm2mDevices` command for the tenant.
-The migrate operation will try to migrate all devices and their existing client registration objects to the new format in the database.
-It will be backwards compatible since it retains old fragments.
+LWM2M devices created earlier than version 10.15.0 and new LWM2M devices created via bulk registration must be migrated to the new structure using the `migrateLwm2mDevices` command for the tenant.
+It migrates all devices and their existing client registration objects to the new format in the database.
+It is backwards compatible since it retains old fragments.

-Arguments `-d` or `--devices` followed by the device managed object ID(s) can be used to migrate specific device managed objects.
-To skip the migration of their corresponding client registration objects, use `-sr` or `--skipRegistrations` as an argument.
+The argument `-d` or `--devices` followed by a list of managed object IDs can be used to migrate specific device managed objects.
+To skip the migration of their corresponding client registration objects, use the `-sr` or `--skipRegistrations` argument.

 Example usages:
 * `migrateLwm2mDevices`: to migrate all devices and client registration objects of the tenant